sediqullahbadakhsh/vet_clinic/README.md

 # Vet Clinic Database

-> this Repo consist of all Vet Clinic Data samples, queries and schema
+> this Repo consist of all Vet Clinic Data samples, queries and schema files

 ## Getting Started